cbourke/CSCE155-C-Lab13/readme.md

 #### Instructions

-1. Familiarize yourself with the `Team` structure and the functions provided to you (the program automatically loads the data from the data file and provides an array of teams).
+1. Familiarize yourself with the `Team` structure and the functions provided to you (the program automatically loads the data from the CSV file and provides an array of teams).

-2. Implement the `selectionSortTeamsByPayroll` function in the `mlb.c` file as specified by the header documentation.
+2. Implement the `selectionSortTeamsByPayroll` function in the `team.c` file as specified by the header documentation.

 3. Compile and run your program (use make which produces an executable